cadauxe/eolabtools/docs/source/sunmap_gen.rst

 Output files
 ------------

-Files are stored in the directory given to `output_dir` :
+Files are stored in the directory given to `--output_dir` :

 - **Percentage of sun exposure raster** : `[tile_name]-sun_map-[YYYYMMDD].tif` The algorithm calculates them for each tile and each day entered by the user.